bissquit/postfix-dovecot-maildir/README.md

 # Postfix and Dovecot with maildir
-The simple configuration of Postfix and Dovecot with maildir store.
+Simple configuration of Postfix and Dovecot with maildir store.

 ##Steps before container building